dcrommie/walbrook/src/markdown-pages/advisory.md

   We aim to deliver straight forward solutions to complex problems, balancing cost, required capabilities and your preferred level of engagement in the ongoing investment process.

-  Where possible, our investment advice will typically incorporate a preference for institutional-grade investment management, given the value offered in terms of process, resourcing, access and global reach.
+  Where possible, our investment advice will typically incorporate a preference for institutional investment management, given the value offered in terms of process, resourcing, access and global reach.

-  We also allow for constraints and opportunities that are specific to the client situation, such as legacy assets with embedded capital gains, foreign pensions with limited investment options or deferred cash and equity bonuses that pose a concentration risk.
+  We also allow for constraints and opportunities that are specific to the client situation, such as legacy assets with embedded capital gains, foreign pensions with fixed or limited investment options or deferred cash and equity bonuses that pose a concentration risk.

   Any recommendations we make need to consider and align with the advice of your tax and legal advisers, as well as any rules or regulations that your investment structures are subject to.